 I used to teach third grade.
 I'm no stranger to the logic of children – I'm just not used to it from MY little ones.
 But time speeds on.
 They grow up, they understand, the comprehend and eventually they become functioning members of society who have the capacity to start life-changing movements.
 Our children's “But why?” could be just the beginning, and it's up to us to give them an answer.

 The most important message to get across when teaching children charity is that their actions make a difference.
 When children view issues on a community level, their personal impact seems that much more important.
-Tell them how they can help movements like Child Hunger Ends Here with some simple steps.
+Tell them how they can help BIG movements with SIMPLE steps.
 Food bank visits, hunger drives, awareness programs.
+Even little children can get involved with visits to the food bank or volunteering at a homeless shelter.

 Do you have any special tips for teaching children charity?